[Holodeck –

 each cadet into a Starfleet officer.

 NEELIX: Come with me, I want to show you something.
-These are Keela

-bloom whose stem is not so flexible.
-Ah, here’s one.
-And when the stem
+plant there's a bloom whose stem is not so flexible.
+Ah, here's one.

-is brittle, it breaks.
+And when the stem is brittle, it breaks.

-TUVOK: You’re saying that the Maquis crew is rigid and inflexible.
+TUVOK: You're saying that the Maquis crew is rigid and inflexible.
+That

-That they will never adjust to Starfleet rules.
+they will never adjust to Starfleet rules.

 NEELIX: No, Mister Vulcan, I’m saying that you are rigid and

-inflexible, but maybe if you’d learn to bend a little you might have
+inflexible, but maybe if you'd learn to bend a little, you might have

 better luck with your class.
 Those Maquis aren’t Starfleet cadets.
 You